 If it is concrete and needs to be patched or leveled, this is relatively easy to do on your own too for extra savings.
-And if the subfloor is wood, replace warped or damaged sections and sand down any parts that are unlevel.
+And if the subfloor is wood, replace warped or damaged sections and sand down any parts that are not level.

-Another interesting, and not as well-known way to save on installation is by scheduling the job towards the end of winter.
+Another interesting and not as well-known way to save on installation is by scheduling the job toward the end of winter.
 Why does the season impact the installation price?

-Most people tackle home improvement projects in the fall, just before the holidays.
-So contractors are very busy.
+Because most people tackle home improvement projects in the fall, just before the holidays when contractors are very busy.